wangziqi2013/wangziqi2013.github.io/_posts/2021-09-18-firecraker.markdown

 This paper contains little technical discussion, especially on the implementations of the Firecracker VMM (it is open-sourced, though), and it focuses more on the high-level ideas that motivate the design principals of Firecrackers, and how it is deployed in a production system.
+Nevertheless, being able to see an industrial system that has already been tested under production environments is always beneficial, and the insights provided by this paper may server as a guideline for future system designers working on serverless and other related topics.